 Do you receive Federal or state funds?

 No. We are a private, non-profit corporation.
-Cities contract with us to provide them with Animal Control services.
+Cities contract with us to assist them with Animal Services and Enforcement.

 How long do you keep animals?